Ameles spallanzania

 Ameles spallanzania, common name European dwarf mantis, is a species of praying mantis.

 Etymology

 The species name spallanzania honors the Italian naturalist Lazzaro Spallanzani.

 Description

 Ameles spallanzania can reach a length of 18–40 mm.
-Their colour may be brown, green, ocher or grey.
+Their colour may be brown, green, ochre or grey.
 The eyes are slightly pointed, antennae are threadlike, the pronotum is short and squared and the broad abdomen of the females is commonly curled upwards.
 This very small mantid (hence the common name) is characterized by an evident sexual dimorphism.
 The males are winged and have a quite slender body, while females show stubby bodies and are unable to fly, as they possess only small wing vestiges (brachypterous).